supratikdatamodeler/S-aureus-inhibitor-predictor/README.md

-# SA-inhibitor-Predictor — Streamlit deployment
+# SA-inhibitor-Predictor

-Deployment-ready Streamlit application for research prioritization of candidate *Staphylococcus aureus* inhibitors.
+Prioritization of candidate for *Staphylococcus aureus* inhibitors.

 ## Included workflows